-In this article of our winter travel series, we invited our fellow blogger Danny Grainger of Danny Explores to present the Cool Things to do in Copenhagen in Winter.
-We are completely convinced, what about you?
+In this article of our winter travel series, we teamed with our fellow blogger Danny Grainger of Danny Explores to present the 10 best things to do in Copenhagen in Winter.
+We are entirely convinced, what about you?

 Where should you stay in Copenhagen?

 One of the most important parts of visiting somewhere new is deciding where to stay.
 To get the most out of your stay in Copenhagen, it’s essential to ensure you stay fairly central.

 If you’re visiting for the first time, then the best place to stay is in Indre By, which is the old town.
 This is the most central location and is close to all the main attractions.

 Check the map below for some of the best accommodations in Indre By.